 Here are 3 highly rated properties in El Nido.
 Click on the links and check them out for yourself.

 - Garden Bay Beach Resort – from $35 / night, 8.5/10 rating.
 Click here for the latest price on Booking.com

 - The Nest El Nido Beach Resort – from $108 / night, 8.4/10 rating.
 Click here for the latest price on Booking.com

 - El Nido Coco Resort – from $196 / night, 8.6/10 rating.
 Click here for the latest price on Booking.com

 ☞ Click here to compare prices & see the latest reviews on all accommodation options in El Nido on Booking.com

 2. Panglao Island Beaches

-Panglao Island, in the province of Bohol, is home to several white sand and rocky beaches, although only few of them are well-known.
-Alona Beach is by far the most popular beach, being also one of the most famous of the Philippines beaches.
+Panglao Island, in the province of Bohol, is home to several rocky & white sand beaches, although only few of them are well-known.
+Alona Beach is by far the most popular beach destination, being also one of the most famous of the Philippines beaches.